Über uns

 Come prepared with water and snacks (lunch for the longer ones) for you and your dog, proper hiking footwear, winter season - traction for your shoes (YakTrax) hiking pole(s) advised, summer season - sunscreen, and bug spray.

-Attendance will be limited, so please honor your RSVP or update it as early as you can so somebody else can attend. )MILEAGE: 6-8 miles RT.
+Attendance will be limited, so please honor your RSVP or update it as early as you can so somebody else can attend. )Excessive heat will cancel this hike.
+Please check in the evening before or before you head out in the morning.

 Carpooling suggested. leave in the comments if you can drive or want to be a passenger.